skielo/WordFinder/README.md

 - Select the Finder.REST project.
 - Press F5

 > Once the application started you need to use an external tool to comunicate with it.
-I recomend to use POSTMAN.
+I recomend to use [POSTMAN](https://www.postman.com/).

 The REST API application has two endpoints:
 - *_api/init_*
 - *_api/find_*

 In the first method you need to provide a json array with the board.
 Same constrains as the application console.
 This will initialize the board on the API application.

-***If you call the second method before call the init the application it's going to response an 204 http response code*** The second method you need to post the words stream as a json array.
+***If you call the second method before call the init the application it's going to response an 204 http response code***.

+The second method you need to post the words stream as a json array.